Nkonovalenko/GoAI/README.md

 # Current Goals for Implementation:
 - Optimize my RandomBot so that it can be used for easily for the MCTS simulations
 - Optimize my goboard
+- Agent which will use multilayer perceptron
-- Non-Naive Agent which will use a Convolutional Neural Network
+- Agent which will use a Convolutional Neural Network
 - Developing a front-end for the GoAI
 - Deploying the GoAI to AWS so that it can compete online